-The ABTC will provide reasonable accommodations for exam candidates with disabilities that are covered under the Americans with Disabilities Act Amendments Act (ADAAA).
-Requests for testing accommodation must be made as indicated during the online application process by completing the Special Accommodation form.
+The ABTC will provide reasonable accommodations for exam candidates with disabilities that are covered under the Americans with Disabilities Act as Amended (ADAAA).
+Requests for testing accommodations must be made as indicated during the online application process by completing the Special Accommodation form.
 You will upload the request into your application along with a letter from a licensed medical professional.
-Once reviewed, you will be contacted by ABTC to confirm the exam accommodation.
-Candidates whose requests are approved must call PSI at 833-333-4755 to schedule an examination appointment.
+Once reviewed, you will be contacted by ABTC to confirm the exam accommodations.
+Candidates who requests are approved must call PSI at 833-333-4755 to schedule an examination appointment.